 - Cost basis of the asset: This is the total amount paid to get the asset up and running for use in your business.
 This typically includes the purchase price, sales tax, installation charges, shipping or delivery fees, and other costs.

-- Salvage value of the asset: This is the estimated value of the asset at the end of its useful life.
+- Salvage value of the asset: This is the estimated value of the asset at the end of its useful life (read our guide on how to determine the useful life of an asset for additional insights).
 You must forecast this value at the time the asset is placed in service.
 In many cases, the estimated salvage value of a piece of machinery may be little more than its value as scrap metal.
 The salvage value is also called residual value, scrap value, or break-up value.
-Meanwhile, you may to read our guide on how to determine the useful life of an asset for additional insights.

-- Estimated number of units to be produced over its useful life: If you forecast too few units, you’ll assign too high of a cost to units produced early in the machine’s life, and no cost to the units produced at the end of the life.
+- Estimated production over its useful life: If you forecast too few units, you’ll assign too high of a cost to units produced early in the machine’s life and no cost to the units produced at the end of the life.
 In contrast, if you forecast too many units, you assign too low a depreciation cost per unit and won’t fully depreciate the asset before it reaches the end of its useful life.

 Once you have this material, you’re ready to perform the calculation.
 It’s simply a matter of filling in part 1 of the formula above.